umarhassan-mitodl/6.849-fall-2012/content/pages/final-project/sample-project-ideas.md

 uid: 8fbd5c92-898c-687f-adc5-2d2f99f1ee80
 ---

 Below is a list of possible project ideas.
-The source of the project idea—extracted from {{% resource_link ac06f5dc-c82a-b3a0-cb86-73d3c54d5831 "lecture (L) or class (C) notes" %}}, or {{% resource_link "141e0108-a5f9-445c-8fe4-e6489cd7f8dc" "old (O) lecture notes from Fall 2010" %}}—is noted when applicable.
+The source of the project idea—extracted from {{% resource_link ac06f5dc-c82a-b3a0-cb86-73d3c54d5831 "lecture (L) or class (C) notes" %}}, or [old (O) lecture notes from Fall 2010](http://courses.csail.mit.edu/6.849/fall10/lectures/)—is noted when applicable.

 Design/Build/Art
 ----------------